 Full bleed printing

-Example of a perfect bound template
+Example of a Perfect-bound template

-Example of a wiro bound template
+Example of a Wire-O bound template

-Example of a hardcover template
+Example of a Hardcover template

 Extending your design

-When working from InDesign, select “Use Document Bleeds” in the Export PDF dialog box.
-Otherwise your design will be exported without the added bleed.
+TIP: When working in a program like InDesign, select Use Document Bleeds in the Export PDF dialog box to ensure your files include the bleed.